 “Fear is the unpleasant emotional state consisting of psychological and psychophysiological responses to a real external threat or danger.”
 (Miller-Keane Encyclopedia and Dictionary of Medicine, Nursing, and Allied Health, Seventh Edition).
-This definition is more precise.
-However, to evaluate it properly, we need first a definition of threat, particularly the explanation of what real external threats are versus what the text leaves us presuming are not real threats.
-The term unpleasant is vague.
+This definition is more precise than the former.
+However, to evaluate it correctly, we need first to define threat, particularly as to what real external threats are versus what the text leaves us presuming are not real threats.
+Second, the term unpleasant is vague.
 How can we observe psychological responses?
 We cannot.
-What we can observe are the behavioral changes, but that is not what the definition says.
-We can measure some psychophysiological responses, but I wouldn’t rely entirely and solely on them to analyze the consequence of a fearful experience.
+What we observe are behavioral changes, but that is not what the definition says.
+We can measure some psychophysiological responses, but I wouldn’t rely entirely and solely on them to analyze the consequences of a frightening experience.

 “Fear is a normal emotional response to consciously recognized external sources of danger such as those often associated with loud noises, threatening gestures, strange people and thunderstorms; it is manifested in animals by flight, by attack or by cringing.”
 (Saunders Comprehensive Veterinary Dictionary, 3 ed.).
 This definition contains the explanation of real threats (consciously recognized external sources of danger) that we missed above.
 It also gives us examples.
 Whether fear is manifested by flight, by attack or by cringing is controversial for an ethologist because these all have different functions.
 They appear together is this definition, probably because veterinarian science tends to classify behavior by symptoms (as is the practice in its field) and not function as evolutionary biologists (and ethologists) do.
-Flight is triggered by a fearful stimulus (function=eliminate a threat), but attack is aggressive behavior, even when defensive (function=eliminate competition), and cringing (a term not commonly used in the behavioral sciences) may signify submissive behavior, which is not the same as fearful behavior (function=eliminate a social threat).
+A fearful stimulus may trigger an attack (function=eliminate a threat), but an attack is aggressive behavior, even when defensive (function=eliminate competition), and cringing (a term not commonly used in the behavioral sciences) may signify submissive behavior, which is not the same as fearful behavior (function=eliminate a social threat).

 “Fear is an emotion induced by a threat perceived by living entities, which causes a change in brain and organ function and ultimately a change in behavior, such as running away, hiding or freezing from traumatic events.”
 (Wikipedia).
-This is a good definition.
-It relates emotion with behavior, which is always sweet music to the ears of the ethologist who prefers to deal with observable and measurable phenomena rather than the occult emotions.
+That is a good definition.
+It relates emotion with behavior, which is always sweet music to the ethologist’s ears, who prefers to deal with observable and measurable phenomena rather than the occult emotions.
 Running away, hiding or freezing are compatible as to function, so we have no problem with that.
 Traumatic events, on the other hand, requires an explanation.

 Steimer’s and my definition are fully compatible.
-Here is my definition:
+Here is mine:

 My definition is identical to Steimer’s, only focusing on the behavior and compiling all triggering factors under one label, threats.
 Moreover, I prefer to pinpoint the distinction to the related submissive behavior (instead of anxiety).
 Mine is a more extreme ethological definition and has the advantage of adding an explanation of submissive behavior.
 Steiner’s has the advantage of relating to anxiety and is more likely to be adopted by human psychologists and psychiatrists.

 Both Steimer’s and my definition require a definition of threat.
 Steimer does not explicitly give us one.
-I do, and one, which is compatible with both definitions.
+However, I do, and one, which is compatible with both our definitions.

 “A threat is everything that may harm, inflict pain or injury, or decrease an individual’s chance of survival.
 A social-threat is everything that may result in the temporary loss of a resource and may cause submissive behavior or flight, without the submissive individual incurring injury.”